 On your first day of university, you’ll be entering a whole new learning environment.
 To begin with, universities are generally much bigger with thousands of students, plus you also have more choices to make, and more responsibilities, too.

-If you’re going to be moving away from home for the first time to attend university, you’re also going to have to adjust to independent living.
+If you’re moving away from home for the first time to attend university, you’re going to have to adjust to independent living.
 But, don’t panic, you’ll pick it up much faster than you expect.

-Here are 4 big differences between school and university life that will take a little adjusting to, with a few tips from the University of Adelaide College students and graduates:
+Here are 4 big differences between school and university life that will take adjusting to, with a few tips from our University of Adelaide College students and graduates:

 1. Learning independently vs. managed learning

 “First thing first, no one is going to yell at you if you don’t do your assignments or when you decide to skip lectures.
 It is all on you.
 You are in charge and responsible for your uni life as an adult.
 You won’t be forced to do anything, but it will always be beneficial to your learning if you do it.” – Charmian Lam (Hong Kong SAR, Bachelor of Food and Nutrition Science graduate, University of Adelaide)